MLOB-dev/MLOB/README.md

   found with high probability but is not guaranteed.

-- Jackknife resampling improves inference in small samples but can be computationally heavy.
+- Jackknife resampling improves inference in small samples but can be computationally heavy in larger samples.

 - Currently supports two-level models with continuous outcomes only.
   Extensions to GLMMs or 3+ level models are future work.

 ## 📦 Contributing & Support